This is the process by which molten materials from the mantle (magma) are intruded into the Earth’s crust but also extruded from the crust.

 According to the volcano activity.

-- Active volcanoes: these are volcanoes which can enter into eruption at any period.
-In this area there are frequent earth quakes and signs of fire are observed at night on the crater of such volcanoes.
+these are volcanoes that can enter into eruption at any period.
+In this area there are frequent earthquakes and signs of fire are observed at night on the crater of such volcanoes.
 Temperature is very high inside.

-- Extinct volcanoes: Magma inside cools down and consolidates inside the volcano.
+Magma inside cools down and consolidates inside the volcano.
 There is nothing can be observed on the crater.
-Most the time the crater falls into the vent and depression are formed on the crater.
-This depression collects water later to form crater lakes.

-- Dormant volcanoes.
 It is a volcano between two periods of eruption.
-The cycle of volcanoes eruption depends from one volcano to another.
+The cycle of volcanic eruption depends on one volcano to another.